 How to clean air cooler pads – Breezair Pads:

-Take the Evaporate air conditioner pads down to ground level and hose out.
+Take the Evaporate air conditioner pads down to ground level and hose them out.
 Once dry bring them back up and reinstall.
 I like to spray the pads with disinfectant to clean out any bacteria that may be present.
 Wash it all through well.
-You will get that disinfectant smell for a day when you first start you system but goes away very quickly.
+You will get that disinfectant smell for a day when you first start your system but goes away very quickly.

 Box Up Air-conditioner:

 After you have finished all the cleaning replace the filter pads and turn on the evaporator air-conditioner.
 Press dump on your controller a few times during the day.
 This will dump all the water and flush out any cleaning residue that may have been left.
 You can run a hose from your drain to your garden, to help reuse the water and grow those grafted trees we did the other month.

 Your evaporative cooler dumps water due to 4 reasons:

 - Water PH quality is either high or low.

 - Pre-set timer to dump water every 6-12 hours.